ziporah/Marlin/README.md

-# Marlin for ET4
+# Marlin for ET4/5 series 3D printers

-This project is an effort to try to adapt the Anet ET4 motherboard and display for use with Marlin.
+This project is an effort to try to adapt the Anet ET4/ET5 motherboard and display for use with Marlin.
 Anyone can contribute to completing this project.
 Feedback is also welcome.

 ## Current status